- Aggregation Operations >

 following aggregation pipeline provides a translation of the various

-map-reduce functions, using $accumulator
+map-reduce functions, using $accumulator to define custom

 functions: